David Tepper: Pittsburgh Steelers

 On September 25, 2009, Tepper purchased a 5% stake in the National Football League's (NFL) Pittsburgh Steelers.

 Carolina Panthers

 Tepper bought the NFL's Carolina Panthers from original owner and founder Jerry Richardson in May 2018, and was forced to sell his Steelers shares.
-He beat out a rival bidder with more ties to the Carolinas, Ben Navarro, thanks both to speedy NFL vetting (his Steelers part-ownership allowed the league's owners to bypass the process) and his $2.2 billion bid, the highest in NFL history, lacking other investors (unlike Navarro's).
+He beat out a rival bidder with more ties to the Carolinas, Ben Navarro (Founder and CEO of Beekmok Capital), thanks both to speedy NFL vetting (his Steelers part-ownership allowed the league's owners to bypass the process) and his $2.2 billion bid, the highest in NFL history, lacking other investors (unlike Navarro's).
 The team's lease on Bank of America Stadium expired after the 2018 season.
 In a statement, Tepper committed to keeping the team in the Carolinas.

+Since buying the Panthers in 2018, they have compiled a 36–80 record and 7 head coaches in that span.
+Tepper has been described as one of the NFL's worst owners, with the Panthers going into a downturn since his ownership began.

+In 2022, Tepper canceled the construction of a practice facility for the team in Rock Hill, South Carolina, after claiming that the city didn't hold up the end of their deal, had his real estate arm declare bankruptcy over the failed project and was forced to demolish the half-built facility.

+On September 11, 2022, Tepper welcomed the NFL's first ever transgender cheerleader to the Panthers TopCats squad.
+Justine Lindsay has been a member of the TopCats for 4 years as of the start of the 2025 season.

+On November 26, 2023, after the Panthers lost their game against the Tennessee Titans in Nashville, Tepper gained minor attention after he was heard shouting the word "fuck" as he left the Carolina locker room.
+The next day, he fired head coach Frank Reich after a 1–10 start to the season.

+On December 31, 2023, Tepper threw a drink at a fan during the Panthers' game against the Jacksonville Jaguars.
+The NFL fined him $300,000 for the incident.

 Charlotte FC

 Upon closing the Panthers purchase in 2018, Tepper suggested his desire to bring a Major League Soccer (MLS) franchise to Charlotte.
 The Panthers organization placed a bid for an expansion team in July 2019 and were awarded the 30th MLS team on December 17, 2019.
 Charlotte FC was awarded to Tepper on December 17, 2019, and began play in 2022 at Bank of America Stadium.
 Tepper reportedly paid $325 million in expansion fees for the franchise, setting an MLS record.